Rachel Brown-Finnis: Great Britain Olympic

 In June 2012, Brown and Karen Bardsley were named as the goalkeepers in an 18-player Great Britain squad for the 2012 London Olympics.
 Brown described her selection as the pinnacle of her career to date.
 In 1996 Brown had been a ball girl at Legion Field for the Summer Olympics, while in America for coaching.

+Punditry

+Since retiring from playing, she has worked as a football pundit for BT Sport and BBC Sport.

 Personal life

-Brown married professional golfer Ian Finnis in January 2013.
-The couple reside in Ainsdale, Southport.